SOAR Analysis Template for Strategic Planning

 Recognize potential & opportunities

-SOAR is a powerful strategic planning tool that can help bring all key stakeholders together to identify a company's potential.
-Filling out the quadrants, especially the Strengths and Opportunities, can help all stakeholders see an organization’s potential and the available growth opportunities.
+SOAR is a powerful strategic planning tool that can help bring key stakeholders together to identify a company's potential.
+Filling out the quadrants, especially the Strengths and Opportunities, can help all stakeholders identify an organization’s potential and the available growth opportunities.

 Refine strategic planning